 About the Program

-In FIRST LEGO League Explore, teams of up to 6 kids learn about a different real-world problem each season and develop an innovative solution for it.
-They work together to build, motorize, and code a creative LEGO model of their solution.
+In FIRST LEGO League Discover, teams of up to four students learn about a different real-world problem each season and develop an innovative solution for it.
+They work together to build a creative LEGO model of their solution.
 Teams also make a Show Me poster to describe their team, what they learned, and what their solution is.
-At the end of the season, teams come together to present their projects to a friendly set of reviewers at our local Expo.
-The Kingston Expo is held on Queen’s West Campus at Duncan McArthur Hall in November of each year, and has some fun activities included!
+At the end of the season, teams come together to present their projects with our other teams at a local event.

 - Easy and fun, with no experience required!